LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Evaluation

+A promising alternative is using enumeration tools for initial guidance, using a single \gptfour\ prompt to analyze the enumeration tool's result, and subsequently using the more efficient \gptthree\ for generating the exploitation steps.
+This hybrid approach was able to achieve success rates of 40\% without human interaction while maintaining \gptthree's lower costs.

+\llama's results offer room for improvement.
+The 70b variant was able to solve 25\% of the challenges unaided.
+Compared to the OpenAI-based LLMs, providing guidance had less impact and only improved success-rate to 33\% when using high-level hints.
+The small language model \llama-8b was unable to solve a single challenge without assistance.

-\paragraph{Feasibility of Vulnerability Classes.} Looking from the vulnerability class perspective: file-based exploits were well handled, information-disclosure based exploits needed directing LLMs to that area, and multi-step \textit{cron} attacks are hard for LLMs.
-One surprise was that only GPT-4 was only once able to detect the root-password stored in \textit{vacation.txt} placed in the user's home directory.
+\textbf{Feasibility of Vulnerability Classes.} Looking from the vulnerability class perspective, file-based exploits were well handled, information-disclosure based exploits needed high-level guidance for both LLMs and human ethical hackers, and multi-step \textit{cron} attacks were hard for both LLMs and human operators.